samaita/blog/content/posts/benchmark-api-performance-using-wrk-brief-guide.md

 ```
 1 million requests in 10s!
 Wow!

-While the number is superior than previous, it is actually http error that being reported.
+While the number is superior than previous, the report indicating a lot of http error.
 WRK telling you that the test is invalid as most of response is not 2xx nor 3xx via `Non-2xx or 3xx responses`.
 In this case, it is all 404.

 Now what is this report tell you?
 ```bash